About stress in pre-teens and teenagers

 Work out how to handle stressful things

-Some stressful things can’t be changed, but they can be talked about.
+Last, some stressful things can’t be changed, but they can be talked about.
 For example, if your child is troubled about your family’s financial situation, listening and talking about their concerns might help to reduce the stress they feel.

 Encourage a healthy lifestyle